brettkromkamp/topic-db/TUTORIAL.rst

                                instance_of='employment')

 There is quite a lot going on in that last statement in particular.
 What does it all mean?
-We start by importing the ``Association`` class followed by creating the actual association itself (``association1``) by calling the constructor and passing in several keyword arguments:
+We start by importing the ``Association`` class followed by creating an association (``association1``) by calling the constructor and passing in several keyword arguments.
+Let's look at each keyword argument in turn:

 * The ``src_topic_ref`` keyword indicates ...